Canon G5 X vs M50

 It is notable that the M50 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G5X does not feature such a mic input.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the G5X has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G5X was succeeded by the Canon G5 X Mark II.
+Both the G5X and the M50 have been discontinued, but can regularly be found used on eBay.
+The G5X was replaced by the Canon G5 X Mark II, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Which of the two cameras – the Canon G5 X or the Canon M50 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.